jaigarg/Heart-Disease-Analysis-and-Classification/README.md

 # Heart-Disease-Analysis-and-Classification
 This is an analysis of various features explaining presence of Heart Diseases and various Classification models have been built to find the same.
+The Dataset can be found [here](https://www.kaggle.com/ronitf/heart-disease-uci).

 The Dataset Contains following attributes:
   * age : age in years
   * sex : Male or Female (1 = male; 0 = female)